sausheong/polyglot/README.md

 The test used [httperfrb](https://github.com/jmervine/httperfrb) which is a wrapper around [httperf](http://www.hpl.hp.com/research/linux/httperf/).
 Starting from 10, with interval steps of 10 until it hits 1000, httperf sends out n number of requests at the same time.
 This means httperf will start with sending 10 requests to the web app at the same time, and sends 10 more each time, until it ends the test with sending 1000 requests to the web app at the same time.

-The results are in the `perf` folder.
+The detailed data of the test is in the `perf` directory.
+The following is an interpretation of the data.

-Here are the results:

 #### Connection rate